-1. 73 to 80 academic quarter hours in the Common Courses listed on pages 22, 23, plus 6 quarter hours of physical activity.
+1. 73 to 80 academic quarter hours in the Common Courses listed on page 23, plus 6 quarter hours of physical education activity courses.

-- 2. The 48 quarter hours in the major listed below. - 3.
-One minor of 24 quarter hours.
-It is recommended that this minor be in Mathematics. - 4.
-28 to 35 quarter hours of free electives to complete 180 quarter hours of academic credit required for graduation.
-It is recommended that a Science major graduate with 15 quarter hours in each of the four science fields-Botany, Chemistry, Physics, and Zoology.
+3. One minor of 24 quarter hours.
+It is recommended that this minor be in Mathematics.

+4. 28 to 35 quarter hours of free electives to complete 180 quarter hours of academic credit required for graduation.
+It is recommended that a Science major graduate with 15 quarter hours in Chemistry, 15 quarter hours in Physics, 10 quarter hours in Botany, 10 quarter hours in Zoology, and 5 quarter hours in Human Biology.